Eliminating the "impossible": Recent progress on local measurement theory for quantum field theory: Another approach: Histories-inspired responses to Sorkin-type impossible measurement scenarios

 \section{Another approach: Histories-inspired responses to Sorkin-type impossible measurement scenarios}

 It is important to point out that Sorkin's motivation for formulating the `impossible measurements' issue is to advocate for the sum-over-histories approach to quantum theory.
 As he puts it in the abstract of \cite{sorkin1993impossible}, ``It is argued that this problem leaves the Hilbert space formulation of quantum field theory with no definite measurement theory, removing whatever advantages it may have seemed to possess vis a vis the sum-over-histories approach, and reinforcing the view that a sum-over-histories framework is the most promising one for quantum gravity." {Histories-inspired approaches do not set out state update rules; they instead assign probabilities directly to histories.
 In this section, we will comment on the form that the `impossible measurements' problem takes in histories-based formalisms.
 To the best of our knowledge, one cannot find a complete response in the histories literature, even though the problem is clearly articulated in older \cite{isham1994quantum} and more recent \cite{https://doi.org/10.48550/arxiv.2109.03187,albertini2023ideal} literature.
+Different tools that are being used in different variants of histories-based approaches, can have consequences for causality.
+In this section, we focus on the role of the so-called consistency condition in the consistent histories approach.\footnote{In the sum-over-histories approach, the `Persistence of Zero' condition was recently introduced in \cite{dowker2023intrinsic} as a causality principle.}